Eschatologue/CM_wiki/docs/spells/description/p.md

 **Components:** V, S
 **Duration:** 1 hour

 A Large, quasi-real, horselike creature appears on the ground in an unoccupied space of your choice within range.
-You decide the creature’s appearance, and it is equipped with a saddle, bit, and bridle.
+You decide the creature's appearance, and it is equipped with a saddle, bit, and bridle.
 Any of the equipment created by the spell vanishes in a puff of smoke if it is carried more than 10 feet away from the steed.

 For the duration, you or a creature you choose can ride the steed.
 The steed uses the Riding Horse stat block (see appendix B), except it has a Speed of 100 feet and can travel 13 miles in an hour.
 When the spell ends, the steed gradually fades, giving the rider 1 minute to dismount.
 The spell ends early if the steed takes any damage.